Half my brain tied behind my back just to make it fair because that's the kind of guy I am.

 If people think that prosperity comes from not working and receiving unemployment benefits, then we're finished.

-If a majority of people who vote really believe that or can be swayed by that, that prosperity comes from government providing for people who can't work, then pretty close to over.
+If a majority of people who vote really believe that, or can be swayed by that, that prosperity comes from government providing for people who can't work, then pretty close to over.

-In truth, prosperity comes, prosperity is created by people doing useful things for each other.
+Prosperity is created by people doing useful things for each other.

-Could be accomplished with bartering, but money just makes the process more efficient.
+But money just makes the process more efficient.

-Okay, you don't use money, you barter.
+Bartering okay, you don't use money, you.

 That's barter.